Kamilovkz/EmployeeData---SGOP-Co./README.md

-# EmployeeData---SGOP-Co.
+# EmployeeData for SGOP company

-This project was implemented to collect employee data at SGOP Co.
+This project was implemented to collect employee data at SGOP.
-To install project for your machine. use XAMPP, and paste these files in C:\xampp\htdocs (for Win) Default admins settings is:
+To installing this project for your device you need use XAMPP, and clone these files in C:\xampp\htdocs (for Windows) Default admins settings is:

 Login: admins